Detox Prescott Arizona

 The second step of alcohol detox is to remove the substance from the body.
 The detox process is the most physically painful part of recovering from alcoholism.
 The body is adapted to alcohol for extended periods of time, which forces the brain to create a new normal for its nerves and neurological pathways.
 Eventually, the body is recalibrated to function without alcohol.
 The withdrawal process can be life-threatening if it is not handled correctly.

-If you or someone you love is in need of a Prescott detox for drugs or alcohol please contact our helpline now.
+If you or someone you love is in need of a detox for drugs or alcohol please review our list of drug & alcohol addiction treatment centers.